filipbal/balift/README.md

 ## Requirements

-Ensure you have Python's 'flask' library installed.
-After cloning the repository, run "flask init-db".
+For local testing ensure you have Python's 'flask' library installed.
+After cloning the repository, run "flask init-db" inside to initialize a clean database from the schema.